AartiCouture/Crypto-Algorithm-Project/README.md

 self.modelBySymbol - a dictionary of models accessible by a symbol self.window - the number of previous data points used to forecast a prediction

-Then we define the initialize function with Start Date, Set type of account, Window, ModelbySymbol and Lookback for BTC and ETH.
+Then we defined the initialize function with Start Date, Set type of account, Window, ModelbySymbol and Lookback for BTC and ETH.

-After this we set the Benchmark (BTCUSD) and train the model the first time with our NeuralNetworkTraining_new function.
+After this we set the Benchmark (BTCUSD) and trained the model the first time with our NeuralNetworkTraining_new function.

 Following this we set the Neural network to train every Monday and scheduled it to trade 30 minutes after markets open in North America, Europe and Asia respectively.

-We use daily historical data to train our machine learning model and build a neural network from 1st to last layer using the LSTM model.
+We used daily historical data to train our machine learning model and built a neural network from 1st to last layer using the LSTM model.

-We then train the models.
+We then trained the models.

 We created a new trade function based on the source code provided to predict the price using the trained model and out-of-sample data.